NafiurSiddiqui/NextJS-learner/README.md

 ## Renedering markdown content

 you need a library to parse markdown content.
 Let's use `remark` here. go ahead and run `npm install remark remark-html`.
 We modified the [`getAllPostData`](utils/posts.js#82) and **important** we turned it into `async/await` function since `remark` requires `async` operation.
 Hence we updated our [`getStaticProps`](pages/posts/[id].js) and `await` the resuls as well.

+Rest of them are just basic js like used in utlils and date.